The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 There is also one more vital reason why developers love React: thanks to its declarative approach, it is possible for a programmer to just state the desired outcome, and the technology will take care of all the steps along the way.

-React in the context of the headless and Jamstack approach
+React CMS in the context of the headless approach

-Thanks to its aforementioned characteristics, React is considered one of the main technologies used in the Jamstack/Headless approach to development.
+Thanks to its characteristics mentioned earlier, React is considered one of the main technologies used in the Jamstack/Headless approach to development.
 But what is Jamstack and what is Headless?

 Jamstack is not a specific technology, but rather a new method of creating websites and apps.